-While you may not be married, sharing a space with a partner is an important life milestone, and one that doesn’t come without its own risks—both emotional and financial.
+While you may not be married, sharing a space with a partner is still an important life milestone, and one that comes with its own financial risks and complications.

 What is a Cohabitation Agreement?

 Also known as living together agreement, non-marital contract, or “no-nup”, a cohabitation agreement is a legally binding contract signed by two people who live together or are planning to move into the same home.

 Like a prenup or postnup agreement, a cohabitation agreement is designed to address the variety of personal and financial issues you and your partner may face in the event of an emergency or a breakup, such as who will retain ownership of property acquired before the relationship started and who will keep property purchased together.

 This formal agreement not only protects assets that you bring into the relationship, but can also be a way to ensure clarity during your relationship and help you and your partner start talking about money.

 Your cohabitation agreement might, for example, detail how living expenses will be divided or whether your money will be kept separate, fully combined, or partially combined.